lekoala/bootstrap5-tags/readme.md

 ## Tips

 - You can also use it on single selects! :-)
-- Use arrow down to show dropdown (and arrow up to hide it)
+- Use arrow down to show dropdown when using showAllSuggestions
 - If you have a really long list of options, a scrollbar will be used
 - Access Tags instance on a given element with Tags.getInstance(mySelect)